 Within 30 seconds—shortly after the co-worker seated next to me commented on the serum’s tar-like odor—my lips began to tingle.
 “I feel it!”
-I said aloud, another colleague at a nearby desk looked at me, and her eyes widened.
+I said aloud.
+Another colleague at a nearby desk glanced in my direction, and her eyes widened.
 “Wait,” she said.
 “That is actually insane.”

 Unable to contain myself any longer, I reached for a mirror… and didn’t recognize the puffed-up pout I saw in the reflection.
 The label hadn’t lied; my lips were darker and far more swollen than they had been mere seconds before.
 As I passed along the vial to my eager co-workers, I continued to observe my reflection.
 Any extra redness disappeared after another minute went by, but a natural-looking flush and the puffiness remained.
 Perhaps the most notable aspect of it all is that those results remained for several hours afterward.

 Want to see my results?
-Watch the serum in action in the video below.
+Watch the serum in action (along with two other great lip products) in the video below.

 Want to fake a thicker pout with makeup?
 Lip contouring is the foolproof technique you need to know.